Abhishekpatil679/Abhishekpatil679/README.md

 ### Hi there 👋file.

-- 🔭 I’m currently working on completing my final quarter and will be graduating this June with Masters Degree in Data Science
+- 🔭 I’m recent Masters student with Degree in Data Science
 - 🌱 I’m currently learning Power BI and SQL
-- 👯 I’m looking to collaborate on content writing , data analytics and podcasting
+- 👯 I’m looking for full time opportunities in Data Analytics
 - 🤔 I’m looking for help with resume and interview practise
-- 💬 Ask me about Geopolitics and Cricket
 - 📫 How to reach me:abhilion.07@gmail.com
 - 😄 Pronouns: He
 - ⚡ Fun fact: I can write with both my hands!!